resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-project.md

 ### Joystick
 1. Joy stick should retrieve input from all 4 directions (up, down, left, right) and additionally pressing in

+### Distance Sensor

+1. Read data from the distance sensor VCNL4200.
+2. Based of the data from the distance sensor make the Amber LEDS light up so that the closer an object is to the distance sensor the more LEDs light up.